ddionrails/ddionrails/README.md

 - Optional: Set up a backup routine for the database.

-__After__ starting the services via docker-compose:

-- A mapping needs to be loaded into elasticsearch in order for all search interfaces to work. :frowning_face:
-- Enter the django container via
-  `docker-compose exec web python manage.py index create`
-- The elasticsearch index is kept in a named volume, meaning that the mapping is kept even through container recreations.

 ### Importing Data

 To import a study's metadata into the system, you need a git repository